-A running list in the intersection of things I want to remember and things I don’t mind the internet knowing about me.
+Things I want to remember \(\cap\) Things I don’t mind the internet knowing

 It is end of 2020.
 It was a catastrophic year for the global community.
 On a personal front, it was a year of massive changes; a solid 6.5/10.